Elliptic boundary value problems for Bessel operators, with applications to anti-de Sitter spacetimes: The Fredholm alternative and unique solvability

 Without any assumptions on the behavior of $P$ away from $\partial X$, there is no reason to expect that $P$ or $\mathscr{P}$ are Fredholm.
 This section outlines some additional global assumptions which guarantee a Fredholm problem.
 The simplest of these assumptions is that $P$ is everywhere elliptic (in the standard sense) on $X$, but in view of applications to general relativity, this is overly restrictive.
 Indeed, operators which arise in the study of quasinormal modes on black holes spacetimes have the property that their ellipticity degenerates at the event horizon.
 Moreover, rotating Kerr--AdS black holes contain an ergoregion, so that the corresponding operator is not everywhere elliptic even in the black hole exterior.

 The global assumptions on $P$ presented next are motivated by recent work of Vasy \cite{vasy:2013}, which applies to the setting of rotating black holes.
 More generally, these assumptions are typical for situations where coercive estimates are proved via propagation results.
+Given $\nu > 0$, define the space